 Those who have recovered from COVID-19 have some natural immunity that may protect them from getting sick again.
 Data from the CDC shows that vaccination of people who have had COVID-19 significantly improves their level of protection against being infected again and against having serious COVID-19 illness.
 The CDC recommends that people who’ve had COVID-19 still get the vaccine.

-The CDC created easy-to-use tools to help you find a vaccine nearby:
+Not sure where to get your vaccine?
+The CDC created easy-to-use tools to help you find one near you:

 - Visit Vaccines.gov to search by vaccine type and zip code.

 - Text GETVAX (438829) for English or VACUNA (822862) for Spanish to receive vaccine sites on your phone.